West Indian Americans: Demography

-The majority of non-Hispanic West Indian Americans are of Afro-Caribbean descent, especially those with origins from Jamaica, Haiti and the Bahamas.
-The remaining portion mainly being multiracial and Indo-Caribbean people, especially in the Guyanese, Trinidadian and Surinamese communities, where people of Indo-Caribbean descent make up a significant portion of the population.
+The majority of non-Hispanic West Indian Americans are of Afro-Caribbean descent, especially those with origins in Jamaica, Haiti and the Bahamas.
+The remaining portion is mainly multiracial and Indo-Caribbean, especially within Guyanese, Trinidadian and Surinamese communities, where people of Indo-Caribbean descent make up a significant portion of the population.

 Over 70 percent of Caribbean immigrants to the United States were from Jamaica and Haiti, as of 2010.
-Guyana, Trinidad and Tobago, Belize, the Bahamas, Barbados, and Saint Lucia, among others, also have significant immigrant populations within the United States.
-Though sometimes divided by language, West Indian Americans share a common Caribbean culture.
-Of the Hispanic population, the Puerto Rican, Dominican, Nicaraguan, Honduran, Panamanian, Cuban and Costa Rican populations are the most culturally similar to the non-Hispanic West Indian community.
+Guyana, Trinidad and Tobago, Belize, the Bahamas, Barbados, and Saint Lucia, among others, also have significant immigrant populations in the United States.
+Although sometimes divided by language, West Indian Americans share a common Caribbean culture.
+Within the Hispanic population, the Puerto Rican, Dominican, Nicaraguan, Honduran, Panamanian, Cuban and Costa Rican populations are the most culturally similar to the non-Hispanic West Indian community.

 The majority of Hispanic/Latino Caribbean people are of mixed-race ancestry (Mulatto/Tri-racial), usually having a near even mix of white Spanish, Portuguese, black West African and native Caribbean Taino.
 Though, African ancestry is slightly stronger among Dominican and Puerto Rican multiracials, while among Cuban multiracials European ancestry is slightly stronger.
 Many of these European-dominant multiracials in Cuba self identify solely as "white" for historical reasons, however when they arrive to the US mainland many of them often start to see race differently and may choose to identify as Black or multiracial.
 There is also significant numbers of actual white and black people among these groups.

 Many black Afro-Latinos in the Spanish-speaking countries of Central America often have cultures that resemble the English Caribbean, due to various historical events, such as Caribbean coastal areas of these countries originally being English colonies and after these countries were established there was migration from the English Caribbean to the Caribbean coast of Central America.
 This is especially true of the black people in Panama, this is because at least half of the Afro-Panamanian population is descended from Jamaican immigrants who came to Panama in the early 1900s, many are bilingual in Spanish and English, and consider themselves to be West Indian as well.